Updated: May 8, 2025

 - Long, cold winters with heavy snowfall

-- Finding a job can be competitive
+- The job market can be competitive.

-- Cities like Toronto and Vancouver have a high cost of living
+- Cities like Toronto and Vancouver have a high cost of living.

-- The immigration process can be lengthy and involve a lot of paperwork
+- The immigration process can be lengthy and involve a lot of paperwork.

 How can Americans move to Canada?